Casa del Moral

 The "Casa del Moral" (House of the mulberry tree) is a large ancestral house built around 1730 in Arequipa, Peru.
-Favored by tourists, it is one of the best and well-preserved samples of Andean Baroque civil architecture in Peru.
+Favored by tourists, it is one of Peru's best and most well-preserved samples of Andean Baroque civil architecture.
 The name of the house derives from the emblematic presence of a centennial tree of "moras" (Mulberry) in the center of the main patio of the large house.